tarantool/doc/doc/reference/tooling/tcm/tcm_connect_clusters.rst

 .. note::

     Disconnecting a cluster does not affect its functioning.
-The only thing that is changed is that it's no longer shown in |tcm|.
+The only thing that changes is that it's no longer shown in |tcm|.
     You can connect this cluster again at any time.